 2. Considering dodging email when working with your team

-Using other methods of communication can better help your team work together.
+Using other methods of communication can better help your team work together and stay on the same page.
 Whether you check in with each other once a day or once a week, you can reduce the amount of unnecessary or unwanted emails by housing a project with all of the steps needed to complete it in one place.
-There are tools like Asana and Slack that can help you filter correspondence related to work without having to receive messages from any random person that happens to email you.
+There are tools like Asana and Slack that can help you filter correspondence related to work.
+This is done without having to receive messages from any random person that happens to email you.

 3. Set up a timeline but don’t be too rigid.